 - Your child should not take a tub bath or shower while the bandage is in place.

-Your child’s doctor will explain the laboratory report and discuss the plan of treatment
+Your child’s doctor will explain the laboratory report and discuss the plan of treatment with you.

 HH-III-21 1/79, Revised 12/15 Copyright 1979, Nationwide Children’s Hospital